luxleather/SupportBot/commands-list.md

 **?staking**

 "Criterias before you can get staking coins.
--You need at least X unlocked coins in your wallet -Your wallet need to be on "Staking active" (encrypted & unlocked for staking) -Your wallet is automatically staking, as long as it is Synced *More info:*
+-You need at least 1000 unlocked coins in your wallet -Your wallet need to be on "Staking active" (encrypted & unlocked for staking) -Your wallet is automatically staking, as long as it is Synced *More info:*